michealengland/350z-drift-elmduino/readme.md

 ## Getting Started
 1. Clone the repo
 2. Select your ESP32 board and install necessary libraries
-3. Create a file called `arduino_secrets.h` in the root directory using the template below.
+3. Create a file called `arduino_secrets.h` in the root directory near the `index` file using the template below.
-4. Update the values for your MacAddress and pass code if needed.
+4. Update the values for your MacAddress and pass code if needed see "Finding the ELM327 Mac Address)".
+5. Lastly, flash the board and you're ready to try it out.

+## How to Run
+1. With your ESP32 flashed and secrets.sh updated.
+Connect the ELM327 to your car.
+2. Turn on the ignition.
+3. Power on the device Arduino device.
+4. It will begin attempting to connect.
+If it fails to connect try a power the device on / off (sometimes it doesn't connect the first time).
+5. If you see CONNECTION SUCCESSFUL, wait a few seconds and you should see your data soon.

 ```
 #define SECRET_SSID "OBD2"; // Default.